 There is no single answer to this question, since every case is unique and every judge or jury approaches their decision from a different perspective.
 However, a few important variables tend to show up in every dog bite case.
 Maryland dog bite law recognizes economic damages like medical bills or wages you have lost as a result of the attack.
 The court will also take non-economic factors, such as pain and suffering, into account.
 For more detailed information about the worth of your dog bite case, please read here.

 Maryland dog bite law is highly complex, and it does not prioritize victims.
 Unfortunately, most people do not have the time to fully understand their rights and responsibilities.
 Insurance attorneys will try to take advantage of your inexperience and exploit your lack of knowledge about Maryland dog bite law.
-To protect yourself, choose an attorney who has plenty of experience in defending dog bite victims.
+To protect yourself, choose a top, trusted attorney who has plenty of experience in defending dog bite victims.
 Read more about our attorneys’ proven track record here.